GovTechSG/product-review-platform/README.md

 		git clone https://github.com/GovTechSG/product-review-platform

-	ask any existing project team members for 'application.yml'
+	ask any existing project team members for 'application.yml' and put it in the config folder

 1. Configure the project

 	cd into the root directory of the project

+	ENSURE YOU HAVE THE APPLICATION YML FILE IN THE CONFIG

 	run these command on terminal:

+        gem install bundler
 		bundle install
 		rails db:drop
 		rails db:create